-Whether you are considering taking up running more seriously, or are already a seasoned runner; learning how to run correctly is a vital component to ensuring you stay free from injury and can run more efficiently.
+Whether you’re a beginner or a seasoned runner; learning how to run correctly is vital to staying free from injury and running more efficiently.
 Yet most runners actually move in a way that can (and often does) cause a myriad of problems like shin splints, IT syndrome, knee pain, back pain and plantar fasciitis (to name a few).
 Is it any wonder that many beginners give up within the first few months?

-When our hunter-gatherer ancestors began to eat meat around 2 million years ago we became very skilled at catching our dinner using a method we now know as persistence hunting.
-Because of our ability to sweat (something quadrupeds can’t do) we had the edge over our prey because we could run long distances at the hottest time of the day without the need to stop and cool down.
-We could then chase and track our prey until they developed hypothermia and became easy to kill.
-This sometimes meant us having to run 10 to 20 miles.
+Our ability to sweat (something quadrupeds can’t do) gave us the edge over our prey.
+Our ancestors could run long distances at the hottest time of the day without the need to stop and cool down.
+This meant they could chase and track their prey - for up to 20 miles - until they developed hypothermia and became easy to kill.
 Remember that we did all of this without any weapons or footwear, both of which came along much later.

-In fact it wasn’t until the late sixties that the cushioned, supportive running shoe we are familiar with today became more popular.
-With a much thicker sole it then became easier to run by striking our heel on the ground first, simply because the cushioning underneath our feet meant we were less aware of the impact.
-More recently many bio-mechanists and anatomists have discovered that we may not have run like this until very recently.
+In fact, it wasn’t until the late sixties that the cushioned, supportive running shoe we are familiar with today became more popular.
+With a much thicker sole, it became easier to run by striking our heel on the ground first, simply because the cushioning underneath our feet meant we were less aware of the impact.
+More recently, many bio-mechanists and anatomists have discovered that we may not have run like this until very recently.

-I constantly refer to a quote from a well respected barefoot running coach, author and mentor, Ken Bob Saxton who has been running without shoes for most of his 60 years on the planet.
+Well-respected barefoot running coach, author and mentor, Ken Bob Saxton has been running without shoes for most of his 60 years on the planet:

 “The best line of defence against hurting ourselves is being acutely, even painfully aware of when we are hurting ourselves.
 As soon as we mute some of that important feedback, it’s much easier to understand how so many people can continue running in ways that can cause injury.”

-Learning how to run the way your body wants to can really save you from problems later down the line.
-If you’re just starting out on your running journey now is the perfect time to iron out all of those problems before they become ingrained habits.
+Learn how to run the way your body is designed and you’ll save yourself from a multitude of problems later down the line.
+If you’re just starting out on your running journey now is the perfect time to iron out all of those issues before they become ingrained habits.